Frequently Asked Questions about the LAWA Fellowship Program

 Writing samples are not required except for the essays included in the application questions.
 Additional written materials will not be considered as part of the application.

-I HAVE BEEN OUT OF LAW SCHOOL FOR 10 YEARS – AM I ELIGIBLE TO APPLY?
+I JUST GRADUATED/ I HAVE BEEN OUT OF LAW SCHOOL FOR MORE THAN 10 YEARS – AM I ELIGIBLE TO APPLY?

 The Fellowship program sets no cap on the amount of time an applicant has been out of school.
 The Fellowship does not accept candidates directly from LL.B. studies, and gives high priority to those who have experience working to advance women’s human rights.